 - University of Wollongong (undergrad and graduate entry)

 - Victoria University (bachelor of laws – non graduate and graduate entry)

 - Western Sydney University (graduate and non graduate entry)

 The LPAB diploma isn’t particularly well known among those considering law school, despite being the oldest institution providing all the education necessary to become a lawyer.
 Further, its by far the cheapest legal educational provider.
-So what’s the deal?
+So why aren’t we all studying there?

-I’m going to write a separate post on this in the future, but in the meantime, do you own research!
+I have been meaning to write a separate post on LPAB forever, but in the meantime, do you own research!

 The boring stuff

 Just for transparency, I’ve set out below how the list has been compiled and calculated.
 If you think there are any mistakes or that I’ve misrepresented the cost for any university, please let me know!